plone/plone.app.event/docs/installation.rst

   Don't forget to set the portal timezone!

-After installation, please set your timezone in the @@event-settings controlpanel.
+After installation, please set your timezone in the plone date and time controlpanel (@@dateandtime-controlpanel).
 Otherwise time calculations are based on UTC and likely wrong for your timezone.
 Also set the first weekday setting for correct display of the first weekday in calendar views.